Call List

 A customer must pass all of the following checks to appear on the call list.
 If any single rule is not met, the customer is excluded.

-1. Within 3 miles of the route
+1. Within 3 miles of the route or that day’s scheduled stops

-The customer’s address must be within 3 miles of the cluster (route) boundary.
-Distance is measured from the customer’s geocoded location to the nearest edge of the cluster’s geographic shape.
+- The cluster (route) boundary — distance is measured from the customer’s geocoded location to the nearest edge of the cluster’s geographic shape (the same area shown on the Call Scheduler map), or

 2. Not archived